wso2/docs-is/en/asgardeo/docs/guides/authentication/mfa/add-iproov-login.md

 To enable iProov login for your application:
 1. On the Asgardeo Console, go to **Applications**.

-2. Go to the **Sign-in Method** tab of the application and add iProov login from your preferred editor:
+2. Go to the **Login Flow** tab of the application and add iProov login from your preferred editor:

    ::: details Using the Classic Editor
    - If you haven't already configured an authentication flow,